-The Student Life Office uses a preponderance of the evidence standard when determining the violation of MACU regulations and Title IX.
+The Director of Student Life, Conduct and Safety uses a preponderance of the evidence standard when determining the violation of MACU regulations and Title IX.
 The following measures may be used to assist the Office of Student Life with disciplinary actions as deemed necessary by the code of conduct.
 This list is not a hierarchy of discipline; therefore, a student could be subject to any of the following actions at any time.
 These are in line with the Discipline Guide Sheet, found in Appendix A of the MACU Student Handbook.